 This is a great neighbourhood for commuters as it Offers convenience of Bramalea GO station and Bramalea Bus Terminal, which includes Brampton Transit & Mississauga transit buses.

-Average home prices in this neighborhood is 635,000, which is quite affordable when compared to other neighbourhoods of Brampton.
+Average home prices in this neighborhood is 735,000, which is quite affordable when compared to other neighbourhoods of Brampton.
 Less expensive homes are condos for sale in bramalea, bungalows or semi-detached two-story splits are also on offer, while more expensive options give you standard two-storey, two-car garage detached homes for sale in Bramalea.
+Majority of construction in this area had been between 1970-1990.